Glassy Signatures in Water's Second Liquid: Abstract

 \section{Abstract}

 \bfseries \boldmath The origin of water’s anomalous behavior remains a central open problem in the physical sciences and is often attributed to a liquid–liquid transition (LLT) between high- and low-density liquid states deep in the supercooled regime.
 Experimental access to this region has been challenging due to rapid crystallization, leaving atomistic simulations as a major source of supporting evidence.
-Using extensive machine-learning–accelerated first-principles simulations in direct comparison with spectroscopic, structural, and dynamical experimental measurements, we show that features commonly interpreted as signatures of two-liquid behavior emerge at the onset of dynamical arrest.
-Specifically, we find that two-state fluctuations previously associated with an LLT reflect a transformation from a high-density liquid to a kinetically arrested low-density glass.
-By mapping equilibrium dynamics across pressure and temperature, our results suggest a reassessment of water’s metastable landscape, in which apparent two-state behavior may reflect a relatively high glass-transition temperature of ambient-pressure low-density water, 189$\pm$8 K---remarkably close to the temperature previously associated with the LLT.
+Using extensive machine-learning–accelerated first-principles simulations in direct comparison with spectroscopic, structural, and dynamical experimental measurements, we show that features commonly interpreted as signatures of two-liquid behavior coincide with the onset of dramatic dynamical slowing down characteristic of an emerging non-ergodic glassy state.
+Specifically, we find that two-state fluctuations associated with an LLT, are also consistent with a transformation from a high-density liquid to a kinetically constrained low-density glassy-like state.
+By mapping equilibrium dynamics across pressure and temperature, our results call for a closer examination of water’s metastable landscape, in which two-state behavior may reflect a relatively high glass-transition temperature of low-density water, 189~$\pm$~8 K---curiously close to the temperature commonly associated with the proposed LLT.

-Water defies the expectations of a simple liquid.
-Upon cooling, it expands rather than contracts, while its compressibility and heat capacity exhibit pronounced extrema.
-These anomalies have long hinted at an underlying organizing principle that remains unresolved \cite{speedy1976isothermal,kim2017maxima}.
+Cooling makes a liquid denser, less compressible, and less capable of storing thermal energy.
+Water does the opposite: it expands, and its compressibility and heat capacity rise toward pronounced extrema.
+These anomalies have long pointed to a microscopic explanation that, despite decades of intense research, remains unresolved \cite{speedy1976isothermal,kim2017maxima}.
 A leading hypothesis attributes them to fluctuations associated with a hidden liquid–liquid critical point (LLCP), buried below the freezing line at elevated pressure.
 Support for this view emerged from the observation of a first-order–like transition between two amorphous states in experiments \cite{mishima1985apparently}, and later between two liquid states in simulations \cite{poole1992phase}, giving rise to the liquid–liquid transition scenario.